Ultimate Orangeburg Real Estate Investing Guide for 2026

 Economy

 In Orangeburg, the median household income is .
-Statewide, the household median income is , and all over the nation, it is .
+Statewide, the household median level of income is , and all over the nation, it's .

-Salaries in Orangeburg average , compared to across the state, and nationwide.
+Salaries in Orangeburg average , in contrast to across the state, and in the United States.

-Orangeburg has an unemployment average of , while the state registers the rate of unemployment at and the national rate at .
+Orangeburg has an unemployment average of , while the state shows the rate of unemployment at and the United States' rate at .

 Economy Quick Stats